code42/code42cli/README.md

 ```bash
 code42 securitydata print -b 2020-02-02 12:51
 ```

-Note that begin date will be ignored if provided on subsequent queries using `-i`.
+Begin date will be ignored if provided on subsequent queries using `-i`.

 To write events to a file, do:
 ```bash